juancolchete/RoadToAdvocatePolygon/README.md

 To bring accessibility and simplify learn about Blockchain world I have a [youtube channel](https://t.ly/J8rC8), its focus is teach to everyone who wants to become a developer that knows:  [NFT creation process from scratch to collection](https://t.ly/mV8M4), [JavaScript](https://t.ly/m7Nud), [IDE configuration, shortcuts and productivity tips](https://t.ly/lYgV_).

+###### 2
+# Could you provide us with a link to your GitHub project that you would like to showcase?
+Additionally, if there is another project you would like us to explore, Please feel free to share the relevant details with us.
+For the Best reading experience [follow this link](https://github.com/juancolchete/RoadToAdvocatePolygon/blob/main/README.md#2) or copy and save in a markdown reader

+The [Furniture Degen](https://t.ly/HQLkH) is a project, which uses generative art to generate collection of NFTs. based on layers, each image has the same size and each layer has an z index to be able to assembly all of then and generate a image, all metadata is generated based in generation time, layer names and collection name and description.
+Images are stored on IPFS after generating, and after updating the metadata, these JSON files are also uploaded to IPFS.
+The engine used to generate random NFTs is based on Hashlips.
+The [smart contract](https://t.ly/3X4Zy) is based on ERC-721 with customizations that allows: change metadata URI base, get mint price, buy NFTs, define a price and mint limit  The NFTs were deployed, minted and verified on [Polygon zK EVM Tesnet](https://t.ly/cebuW) to test the solidity version, [Mumbai](https://t.ly/ENZvx) to see NFTs on Open Sea and [Polygon zK EVM](https://t.ly/St92y) to teach how to deploy the collection on mainnet.

 ## Original link paths
 [Solidity Course](https://github.com/juancolchete/SolidityCourse)
 [Solidity to Portuguese Speakers](https://github.com/juancolchete/BlockchainBR)